meh/smart-referer/README.md

 * *Whitelist Source*: An URL to a document that contains addional whitelist rules.
-The [default whitelist](http://meh.schizofreni.co/smart-referer/whitelist.txt) tries to minimize the impact of this extension on everyday web surfing while still providing the maximum referer privacy possible under these circumstances.
+The [default whitelist](http://meh.schizofreni.co/smart-referer/whitelist.txt) (also available [non-minimized](http://meh.schizofreni.co/smart-referer/whitelist.full.txt)) tries to minimize the impact of this extension on everyday web surfing while still providing the maximum referer privacy possible under these circumstances.
 [This may not be what you want](https://github.com/meh/smart-referer/issues/50).